anywhichway/benchtest/README.md

 ### Default Behavior

-By default all unit tests will now run and collect data regarding performance and Promise, async, memory, and cpu usage by running each test for 100 cycles.
+By default all unit tests with an object as a third argument will now run and collect data regarding performance and Promise, async, memory, and cpu usage by running each test for 100 cycles.
+Unit tests with a number (timeout) or no third argument will run normally.

+See [Configuring Tests](#configuring-tests) below for how to use the third argument.

 You can add an `afterAll` function to display the results: